 After leaving Euston station the train sweeps through the Buckinghamshire and Northhamptonshire countryside with frequent glimpses of canal boats on the Grand Union Canal alongside the railway.
 Some hours later the train left the town of Chester and passed the towns historic city walls.
 The train then started to follow the north Wales coastline, often just a short stones throw to the ocean.
 At one point we passeed the an old ferry moored seemingly in the middle of nowhere.
 It was the ferry 'Duke of Lancaster" brought here as a floating nightclub but now just rusting away.
-I found this stretch of coastline quite desolate and depressing, not at all hepled by the numerous gauwdy and cheap carnivals dotted alomg the coast complete with merry-go-rounds and ferris wheels.

 As the train entered the pretty town of Conwy we passed directly under the walls of Conwys impressive castle.
 Finally, before arriving in the port of Holyhead the mountains of Snowdonia are visible in the distance.
 Arriving at Holyhead we were transferd by shuttlebus onto the 50,000 ton Irish Ferry 'Ulysses' for the approx 3.5hr trip across the Irish sea to Dublin.